RohanAlexander/telling_stories_with_data/_book/11-static_communication.md

 ### Tutorial

 Using R Markdown, please create a graph using `ggplot2` and a map using `ggmap` and add explanatory text to accompany both.
-This should take one to two pages for each of them.
+Be sure to include cross-references and captions, etc. This should take one to two pages for each of them.

-For the graph, please reflect on @vanderplas2020testing and add a few paragraphs about the different options that you considered that the graph more effective.
+Then, for the graph, please reflect on @vanderplas2020testing and add a few paragraphs about the different options that you considered that the graph more effective.
+(If you've not now got at least two pages about your graph you've likely written too little.)

-For the map, please reflect on the following quote from Heather Krause: 'maps only show people who aren't invisible to the makers' as well as Chapter 3 from @datafeminism2020 and add a few paragraphs related to this.
+And finally, for the map, please reflect on the following quote from Heather Krause: 'maps only show people who aren't invisible to the makers' as well as Chapter 3 from @datafeminism2020 and add a few paragraphs related to this.
+(Again, if you've not now got at least two pages about your map you've likely written too little.)

 Please submit a PDF.